-The Tax Commissioner must file an administrative answer in response to the complaint no later than 20 days after the Notice of Hearing.
+The Office of State Tax Commissioner must file an administrative answer in response to the complaint no later than 20 days after the Notice of Hearing.

 Administrative Hearing

 An administrative hearing must be held no later than 18 months after the administrative complaint.